In this article

 3. Make a plan to reduce costs

 Once you have a clear view of your spending, look for areas where you can reduce costs.
 This might mean reducing employee budgets in certain categories, canceling subscriptions you forgot about, or switching vendors.
-The best expense management tools will also offer insights into how you can save money.
-For instance, Ramp automatically finds ways for your business to save.

-Manage G&A expenses with Ramp
+Track and control G&A expenses with Ramp

 Our corporate cards let you set custom vendor controls and spending limits, and we integrate with popular accounting and finance apps.
-Ramp simplifies spend tracking by automatically categorizing expenses so you can identify and eliminate issues like SaaS sprawl and zombie spend.
+Ramp simplifies spend tracking by automatically categorizing expenses so you can recognize and eliminate issues like SaaS sprawl and zombie spend.

 Try Ramp for free